icebreaker/Templatizer-Templates/README.md

 Getting Started
 ---------------

-This short `guide` will help you get started with %NAME% in no time.
+This short `guide` will help you get started with Templatizer Templates in no time.

 ### Install